sowhatnowgithub/thrds/README.md

 # Thrds (spelled threads)- Real-time Messaging with PHP and OpenSwoole

+**I just realised i am going to add an AI System to chat back, to feels less lonely with personality.**

 **Thrds** is a real-time messaging platform built using **PHP**, **OpenSwoole**, and **WebSocket** for fast and efficient communication between users.
 With the ability to create threaded discussions, broadcast messages to all connected clients, and store messages persistently in a MySQL database, this system is designed to handle high-performance real-time communication at scale.

 ## Key Features